barakd/js-this-playground/README.md

 # JS "this" playground
-A playground to learn the const of "this" keyword in JS, which I created for my presentation.
+A playground to learn the concept of "this" keyword in JS, which I created for my presentation.